partharora1105/VR_Streamer/README.md

 <h1>VR Streamer</h1>
-A Virtual Reality Application for streaming videos designed for WalkThru VR for the Elderly
+A Virtual Reality Application for streaming videos designed for WalkThru VR for the Elderly.
 <h2>Download</h2>
 <ul>
 	<li>Due to the large file size, this code can be downloaded <a href="https://drive.google.com/drive/folders/1ayM4j7tXttuqgFSCiCcq8on77mNAZHbu?usp=sharing">here</a> </li>